 Continuing Education Information

 Once students graduate from an associate's degree program in sports medicine, they can opt to continue their education and attain a bachelor's degree.
 Some schools also offer master's degree and Ph.D. programs in sports medicine, in which students can specialize in athletic training or physical therapy.
+Those who go on to complete at least a bachelor's degree in sports medicine can pursue careers as athletic trainers.

 For certification, athletic trainers need a bachelor's degree and must pass an examination administered by the Board of Certification, Inc. (BOC).
 According to the National Athletic Trainers' Association, in order for members to retain certification, they must obtain 80 hours of continuing education credits related to medicine every three years.
 Additionally, the American College of Sports Medicine (ACSM) can offer certification, which is recognized by the BOC, to those with a doctoral degree in sports medicine.
 The ACSM can certify personal trainers and health fitness specialists.